-- (vi) any further breaches by Bahrain Broadband of Article 53 of the Law; - (vii) any further breaches by Bahrain Broadband of Article 55 of the Law; and - (viii) any further breaches by Bahrain Broadband of the relevant provisions of its Licenses (specific deterrence). - The Authority does not, therefore, consider that there is any need in this case to make any adjustments for deterrence.
+- (v) any further breaches by Bahrain Broadband of Article 55 of the Law; and - (vi) any further breaches by Bahrain Broadband of the relevant provisions of its Licenses (specific deterrence). - The Authority does not, therefore, consider that there is any need in this case to make any adjustments for deterrence.